Skip to main content

 • Signal Line: A smoothed version of the MACD line (typically 9 periods)

-The magic happens when these lines cross each other.
-When the MACD line crosses above the signal line, bulls are taking control.
-When it crosses below, bears might be stepping in.
-The histogram makes these crossovers easier to spot by showing the distance between the lines.
+When the MACD line crosses above the signal line, momentum is shifting upward.
+When it crosses below, sellers may be taking over.
+The histogram makes these crossovers obvious by showing you exactly how far apart the lines are.

 // This source code is subject to the terms of the Mozilla Public License 2.0 at https://mozilla.org/MPL/2.0/